 In keeping with our commitment to transparency and accountability, Plan International Canada makes our financial overview publically available through this independent research firm that aims to help donors make informed and intelligent giving decisions that can have the greatest impact for Canada.

 In keeping with our commitment to transparency and accountability, Plan International Canada makes information publically available on our compensation approach and policies.
-We disclose information as per Canadian reporting standards here on our website and in our annual report to the Canada Revenue Agency (CRA), including information on executive compensation.
-See key documents posted here.
+We disclose information as per Canadian reporting standards here on our website and in our annual report to the Canada Revenue Agency (CRA).

 Adherence to standards